Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-However, measuring the helium spectrum in the knee region presents significant challenges.
-It is almost impossible to follow the method developed in Ref.~\cite{LHAASO:2025byy} for the proton spectrum measurement, namely by collecting a pure helium sample and measuring its spectrum.
-The largest difficulty is the similarity between the showers induced by protons and helium nuclei, even if the contamination from heavier nuclei can be suppressed as in the proton sample selection by using the multi-parameter tagging technique described in Ref.~\cite{LHAASO:2025byy}.
-An alternative way is to collect a so-called `light CR component' sample, i.e., a mixture of proton and helium nuclei, and measure their spectrum.
-Then, the helium energy spectrum can be accurately derived by subtracting the proton energy spectrum from that of the light component within the same energy range, which is contingent on ensuring a consistent energy scale for both the proton-induced and helium-induced showers and keeping the proton to helium abundance ratio (H/He) unchanged during the event selection.
-In effect, the pronounced differences in extensive air shower development between light and heavy components, along with the dominance of the light component in the knee energy range, enable the collection of purer samples of the light component with higher efficiency compared with the proton sample in Ref.~\cite{LHAASO:2025byy}.
+However, the method developed in Ref.~\cite{LHAASO:2025byy} for the proton spectrum measurement, i.e., collecting a pure sample and directly measuring its spectrum, is almost inapplicable to helium.~The key difficulty lies in the need to both suppress heavier nuclei contamination and separate helium events from protons.~The distribution of the composition sensitive parameter, e.g., muon content, of protons is wider than that of helium showers in the selected sample with the contamination of heavier nuclei being minimized.~The shapes of the distributions of the composition sensitive parameter for protons and helium particles are such that it is not possible to find an adequate interval in which helium is dominant with only a small proton contamination.
+Therefore the method developed in Ref.~\cite{LHAASO:2025byy} for obtaining the spectrum from a high purity selection is not applicable for the helium component.~An alternative approach is to collect a so-called `light CR component' sample, i.e., a mixture of protons and helium nuclei, and measure the spectrum of this light component.
+The helium energy spectrum is then derived by subtracting the proton spectrum from it.
+This method is valid as long as two key conditions are satisfied, namely a) consistent energy scales for proton and helium showers, and b) an unchanged proton-to-helium abundance ratio (H/He) during event selection.
+In effect, differences in shower development between light and heavy components are more pronounced than those between protons and others, and the light showers dominate over others in the knee energy range.
+This enables the collection of purer samples of the light component with higher efficiency than that of the proton sample in Ref.~\cite{LHAASO:2025byy}.
 This facilitates precise measurement of the light energy spectrum.

-Previous ground-based experiments have employed composition-sensitive parameters to extract protons and helium from the mixture of all cosmic ray species, enabling spectral measurements of the light component in the knee region~\cite{HAWC:2022zma,ARGO-YBJ:2015isx,Glasmacher:1999xn}.
-Both conditions mentioned above, regarding the consistency of the energy scale and the H/He ratio, were not well satisfied.
-Limited statistical power further constrained the quality of measurements, leading to low-significance hints of the knee in the spectrum of the light CR component, such as the indication of softening at sub-PeV energy~\cite{ARGO-YBJ:2015isx}.
+Previous attempts to extract the light samples from all cosmic ray species and measure their spectra in the knee region have been made by ground-based experiments~\cite{HAWC:2022zma,ARGO-YBJ:2015isx,Glasmacher:1999xn}.~However, neither of the two key conditions noted above was fully satisfied.
+Limited statistical power constrained the measurement quality, leading to low-significance hints of the knee in the light spectrum, such as the indication of softening at sub-PeV energy~\cite{ARGO-YBJ:2015isx}.